mattymaloney/mattymaloney.github.io/_posts/2016-03-24-aws-ec2-rds-linux-apache-php-wordpress-mariadb.md

 ## 2 - Install services and

-Run updates and install apache/php as well as the php mysql native driver and the mysql client cli.
+Run updates and install apache/php as well as the php mysql native driver, the php mbstring extension, and the mysql client cli.
 Start httpd and set it to start automatically when the server boots.

 ```
 sudo yum update -y
-sudo yum install -y httpd24 php56 php56-mysqlnd mysql56
+sudo yum install -y httpd24 php56 php56-mysqlnd php56-mbstring mysql56
 sudo service httpd start
 sudo chkconfig httpd on
 ```